-This week we look at Psalm 107 – I’ve only used part of the Psalm but older groups may want to read the whole thing.
+This week we look at Psalm 107.
+I’ve only used part of the Psalm, but older groups may want to read the whole thing.
 It’s a song that turns suffering into praise.
-Accepting there there will be suffering, there will be bad things, but that God can save us from them is part of the trials of discovering life.
+Accepting there will be suffering, there will be bad things, but that God can save us from them is part of the trials of discovering life.
 Teaching children that God does not promise us a life of ease is an important part of developing their faith into something that is lasting.

 These psalm lessons follow the Lectionary passages for the six weeks of year B Lent.

 This retold version of the Bible passage is supplied for inspiration, feel free to omit or embellish to give it your personal voice.